siddsach/Clusterviz/README.md

 Motivated by research on [casual information visualization](https://dl.acm.org/citation.cfm?id=1313), the Flipside team and I built an interactive visualization of the different sides of an issue, based on people's votes on a particular claim.
 We combined a d3.js and vue.js front-end with regular HTTP requests to the backend to dynamically update this visualization as people voted.

 Here, I've put up all of machine learning and math code for this that I developed.
-Most of the code is in graph_data_construction.py The methodology for the clustering went as follows:
+All of the math and machine learning is in graph_data_construction.py The methodology for the clustering went as follows:

 * Code to process votes of form (user_id, sentence_id, vote), cluster user into groups and calculate statistics about those groups.
 * Construct Binary Agree/Disagree Votes Matrix